takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 correctGeometricError: boolean = true
 ```

-These options corrects lighting artifacts caused by geometric errors in surface tiles.
-The Earth’s surface normals are gradually morphed to a true sphere.
+This option corrects lighting artifacts caused by geometric errors in surface tiles.
+The Earth's surface normals are gradually morphed to a true sphere.

 Disable this option if your scene contains objects that penetrate the atmosphere or are located in space.